Chendia-Todur: Agriculture

+Infrastructure

+Communication

-The Pin code is 581324 and postal head office is Chendia.
+The PIN code is 581324 and the postal head office is Chendia.

-The location code or village code of Todur village is 602626.
-Todur village is located in Karwar Tehsil of Uttara Kannada district in Karnataka, India.
-It is situated 13km away from Karwar, which is both district and sub-district headquarter of Todur village.
-Thoduru is the gram panchayat of Todur village.
+The location code or village code of Todur Village is 602626.

-Connectivity
+Transport

-There are roads to the nearby towns of Karwar, Madgaon, Yellapur, Dandeli.
-Chendia village can be reached by bus.
+There are roads to the nearby towns of Karwar, Madgaon, Yellapur, and Dandeli.
+Chendia Village can be reached by bus.
 There are regular local public and private buses to Karwar and Ankola.
 The nearest railway station is Karwar.
 Goa's Dabolim Airport is 87 km from Chendia-Todur.

 Education

-Alumni of the New English school in Chendia include Vasant Banare and the Kamat brothers.
+The New English school is a school in Chendia.